Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Introduction

-The paper is organized as follows.
-Section~\ref{sec:tddfpt} summarizes the theoretical framework and presents the results of our TDDFpT calculations; in Sec.~\ref{sec:phonons} our DFpT calculations of the phonon dispersion and CDFT calculations of the magnon-phonon coupling are reported; Sec.~\ref{sec:magnon-phonon} discusses the implications of the predicted spin-lattice polaritons on the magnon dispersion based on a generalized Heisenberg Hamiltonian.
+This paper is organized as follows.
+Section~\ref{sec:tddfpt} summarizes our theoretical framework and presents the results of our TDDFpT calculations; in Sec.~\ref{sec:phonons} our DFpT calculations of the phonon dispersion and supercell calculations of the magnon-phonon coupling are reported; Sec.~\ref{sec:magnon-phonon} discusses the implications of the predicted spin-lattice polaritons on the magnon dispersion based on a generalized Heisenberg Hamiltonian.
 Finally, Sec.~\ref{sec:Conclusions} presents our conclusive remarks.